MaineLearning/MaineLearning/wp-content/plugins/relevanssi/readme.txt

 To update your installation, simply overwrite the old files with the new, activate the new version and if the new version has changes in the indexing, rebuild the index.

+= Note on updates =
+If it seems the plugin doesn't work after an update, the first thing to try is deactivating and reactivating the plugin.
+If there are changes in the database structure, those changes do not happen without a deactivation, for some reason.

 = Changes to templates =
 None necessary!
 Relevanssi uses the standard search form and doesn't usually need any changes in